Intrpt/SolidityAddressMapper/workdir/quick-solc/README.md

 # Quick solc
 The qsolc.py Python script creates a standard-JSON compiler input based on the provided input flags (see `python qsolc.py --help`).
 Then, it runs solc on the created compiler input.
 You can save the output to a file by using the `--output` flag.
 If no output flag is given, the result will be printed to the standard output.
+You can observe the generated compiler_input.json by setting the `--debug` flag.
+It will generate a compiler_input.json.

 You provide compiler input flags as key-value parameters.
 Use "\\." to escape "." (dot).
 For instance the following key-value pair is used to define the source contract: `sources.example/BeerBar\.sol.urls[0]='example/BeerBar.sol'`.
 Which will be translated to: